 Narrow arteries increase the risk of pain, coronary artery disease, heart attack, and death.

-Angina may manifest itself in the form of an angina attack, pain or discomfort in the chest that typically lasts from 1 to 15 minutes.
+Angina may manifest itself in the form of an angina attack, pain, or discomfort in the chest that typically lasts from 1-15 minutes.
 The condition is classified by the pattern of attacks into stable, unstable, and variant angina.

-- Stable (or chronic) angina is brought on when the heart is working harder than usual, such as during exercise.
+Stable angina occurs when the heart is working harder than usual, for instance, during exercise.
 It has a regular pattern and can be predicted to happen over months or even years.
-Symptoms are relieved by rest or medication.
+Rest or medication relieves symptoms.

-- Unstable angina does not follow a regular pattern.
-It can occur when at rest and is considered less common and more serious as it is not relieved by rest or medicine.
+Unstable angina does not follow a regular pattern.
+It can occur when at rest and is considered less common and more serious because rest and medication does not relieve it.
 This version can signal a future heart attack within a short time - hours or weeks.